ph202107/nordlist/README.md

 =================================

-NordVPN Version 3.12.4 currently has these issues:
+NordVPN 3.12.4 & 3.12.5 currently have these issues:

  - Problems connecting to any specific location while the Kill Switch is enabled.
  - Problems connecting to Groups when specifying a location.
- - The Notify setting has been broken for the last 6 versions, since 3.11.0-1.
+ - The Notify setting has been broken for the last 7 versions, since 3.11.0-1.

 NordVPN v3.10.0-1 does not have these problems and nordlist.sh should also work fine using this downgraded version.